House ending session early as Republicans clash over Epstein vote - Boston News, Weather, Sports | WHDH 7News

 Johnson decided to end the House’s legislative business early this week after he essentially lost control of the powerful House Rules Committee, which sends bills to the floor for debates and votes.
 Late Monday evening, business on that panel ground to a halt when the Republicans on the committee abruptly recessed proceedings rather than risk more proposals from Democrats pushing them to release Epstein files.

-Republicans had teed up votes on legislation to increase penalties for migrants who enter the country illegally, to ease permitting for water infrastructure and to rollback several Biden-era regulations.
-But all of those bills were put on hold at least until after the August recess.
+Republicans had teed up votes on legislation to increase penalties for migrants who enter the country illegally, to ease permitting for water infrastructure and to roll back several Biden-era regulations.
+All those bills were put on hold, at least until after the August recess.

 Echoing Trump’s position, Johnson insisted he, too, wants the files released, but only those that are “credible.”
 Johnson, who has relied heavily on Trump to hold onto leadership in the House, cast the president’s reticence to release information as out of concern for the victims of Epstein.